-Fall 2021 and Spring 2022 applicants are eligible for GRE waiver upon review by faculty.
+Fall 2022 and Spring 2023 applicants are eligible for a GRE waiver upon review by faculty.

 - political science

 - and sociology.